pintub/design-patterns/src/main/java/Creational/SingleTon/README.md

     - Multi-threading
 - Cons
     - Static instance life-span lasts till application is alive or Class-loader is alive
-    - Unit of singleton method `Classic rivalry between static method and Unit .
+    - Unit Test of singleton method `Classic rivalry between static method and Unit test.
 My opinion: mocking still can be done using powermock or Jmockit which ideally should be avoided .
 If Stubbing is possible instead of mocking, Use stubbing.
 A workaround for mocking is having a layer of abstraction over Singleton class and achieve mocking.
-And Just a note, mocking still can be done using powermock or Jmockit`
+And Again, mocking still can be done using powermock or Jmockit or even new mockito`